StokersWebsite/.github/profile/readme.md

 # 4. Reflection

+> ## What went Well?
+> ### The project idea
+> Useually it is quite hard for me to think of a good and fun project that is the right difficulty.
+This time however I feel like I picked a great project, since the semester perfectly coalligned with the start of the Stokers organisation.
+This was a fun project to work on and had the right difficulty level so I could show everything I needed to know this semester, while still being usefull as an actual website for the stokers.
+>
+> ### The learning process
+> I have learned a LOT this semester.
+I decided to use JavaScript even though I had never done so before.
+I also learned about Auth0 and docker and a whole lot more external tools and software programs to help me make better projects, And I can go on and on.
+I even learned some Finnish this semester!
+> I feel like I got the most out of this semester in terms of what I learned, and this will be very usefull in the future.
+>
+> ### Eeventify
+> The group project also went really well in general, We had great communication both with each other as well as with the finnish students.
+In the end everything worked and we had a great time when they came to the Netherlands.

+> ## What could have gone better?
-> ## Setup
+> ### Setup
 >I feel ike my setup at the start of the semester was not nearly good enough.
-I have always had problems with this, I never setup my project corretly.
+>I have always had problems with this, I never setup my project corretly.
 This means I now have multiple folders with similar names and it gets harder and harder to keep track of which is the newest/the correct one.
 I also started by creating normal repositories, but when it started to get cluttered I made a github organisation.
 This was the better decision and helped me a lot with keeping everything organised.
+>

-> ## Naming
+> ### Naming
 > The next consistent problem this and other semesters was my naming of everything.
 I try to explain the thing it does in the name but this starts to overlap very quickly.
 After that I get really long names that look alike but have a different word in them, This gets very confusing and needs changing.
+>

-> ## Planning
+> ### Planning
 > For our group project we started by creating a planning and we devided all the tasks in sprints and it all worked out great.
 For my individual project on the other hand, I should have made a better planning.
 I started the project with a kanban board but I never really kept it up to date.
 I also could have worked on and updated my portfolio throughout the semester.